socsieng/sendkeys/README.md

 name or bundle id (case insensitive).
 If there are no exact matches, it will attempt to match on whole words for the application name, followed by the bundle id.

+## Configuration

+Common arguments can be stored in the [`~/.sendkeysrc.yml`](./docs/examples/.senkeysrc.yml) configuration file.
+Configuration values are applied in the following priority order:

+1. Command line arguments
+2. Configuration file
+3. CLI default values

 ## Prerequisites

 This application will only run on macOS 10.11 or later.